RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 ##### Hint #1: The Particle class might be VERY TINY when you are done!
 Refactor this class first and then test to make sure it works!

-##### Hint #2: There is code for TagPlayer that is different from Particle, so it should NOT be put into the class you are hoping to inherit from.
+##### Hint #2: There is code for TagPlayer that is different from Particle, so it should NOT be put into the super class.
 It belongs only in TagPlayer.

 ##### Hint #3: To read and change the variables of a superclass (i.e. color) you can create getter/setter methods (i.e. setColor() ) to access the instance variables.

-##### Hint #4: Don't forget to call super.methodName() to re-use an existing method (methodName) when overriding it!
+##### Hint #4: Don't forget to call super.methodName() to re-use an existing method (methodName) from a subclass, including when overriding the method itself!

 Watch this video to see a nice trick to generating getters and setters:
 [Generating setters and getters in Eclipse](https://rose-hulman.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=91e09e7d-6f73-4298-b801-aba6002b99fb)